StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

     type: info

 - **Usage**: <mark>**_ALWAYS_**</mark> use `>&2` to redirect error messages to the standard error stream.
-    - **Reason**: Command-line utilities and scripts expect errors to be sent to `stderr` for proper error handling and integration with other tools.
-This practice ensures that error messages are not mixed with regular output, which is especially important when output is being redirected or piped into other commands.
+    - **Reason**: Command-line utilities and scripts rely on errors being sent to `stderr` for proper error handling and integration with other tools.

+///

-//// admonition | Examples
+/// admonition | Example
     type: example

 ```bash